 Brother Phillips an "ornery" member of Charity Lodge No. 134.

 In November, 2000 Brother Morris Bohlayer, Past

 Master, was elected Junior Grand Warden of the Grand Lodge of Maryland.

-In two consecutive years Charity Lodge had members elected as Grand Line
+In two consecutive years Charity Lodge had two members serve as

 George Lacey was appointed Assistant Grand Organist.

 Additionally in 2000, Charity Lodge again received the Grand

 Master’s Award with Distinction.

 opened a regularly tiled lodge and received Most Worshipful Grand Master

 Bennie G. Owens, and the Grand Line Officers of Maryland.
 W.M.
 Laser